teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/awk-4/

-  :uk:
+  :uk:  You are provided a file with four space-separated columns containing the scores of students in three subjects.
+The first column, contains a single character (A-Z) - the identifier of the student.
+The next three columns have three numbers (each between 0 and 100, both inclusive) which are the scores of the students in English, Mathematics and Science respectively.

   :georgia: